Entropic convergence and the linearized limit for the Boltzmann equation with external force: The linearized limit with external force

-The first objective is to characterize properties of the limit of the fluctuations $g_{\epsilon}\,.$ The priori estimates needed are obtained by the combination of the entropy inequality (\ref{gei2}) and the entropy bound (\ref{eb}) on the initial data:
+The first goal is to describe the characteristics of the limit of the fluctuations $g_{\epsilon}\,.$ For this purpose, one can start to obtain the required a priori estimations by combining the entropy inequality \eqref{gei2} and the entropy bound \eqref{eb} for the initial data, as follows: